peter-ho-redhat-demo/fuse-demo-stock-order-processing/README.md

 5. Enrich message content by doing a database table lookup using SQL
 6. Convert message back into JSON format
 7. Then, send the processed message out to the destinated RESTful endpoint

+# Before you use

+Make sure you have your AMQP broker and MySQL database ready.
+You will need to change the credentials in the Java class (`CamelRouter.java`) and Spring Boot `application.properties` file.